space-wizards/docs/src/en/space-station-14/round-flow/proposals/revenant.md

  - **Deafen** - Unlock Cost: Medium - Use Cost: Low - Cooldown: Average - Use Duration: Instant - Makes the selected target progressively more deaf until they can't hear anything but their own footsteps.
  - **Disorient** - Unlock Cost: Medium - Use Cost: Medium - Cooldown: Long - Use Duration: Instant - Makes the selected target's controls go haywire, so that they're either completely inverted, stuck in walking one direction, or inputting late.
  - **Mark** - Unlock Cost: High - Use Cost: Medium - Cooldown: Very Long - Use Duration: Short - Marks the targeted crew member with an effect that periodically drains them of their energy, making them experience drowsiness, an effect similar to that of being drunk, in which after a while they'll forcefully enter an asleep state.
- - **Possess** - Unlock Cost: Very High - Use Cost: High - Cooldown: Long - Use Duration: Medium - Reveal Time: Medium - The Revenant may possess recently deceased personnel, upon entering their body, they will be brought back to the Poor state, and any kind of DoT will be immediately and completely halted (ie. poison, bleeding).
+ - **Possess** - Unlock Cost: Very High - Use Cost: High - Cooldown: Long - Use Duration: Medium - Reveal Time: Medium - The Revenant may possess recently deceased/slumbering personnel, upon entering their body, they will be brought back to the Poor state, and any kind of DoT will be immediately and completely halted (ie. poison, bleeding).
 If the Revenant uses any ability on the mortal plane they emit a dim purple haze around them.
-Possessed bodies will be frighteningly cold and upon examining them they will apear pale.
+Possessed bodies will be frighteningly cold and upon examining them they will appear pale.
 If the possessed body dies the Revenant is kicked from it and will be unable to gather Soul Essence for a while.

 ### Post-possession Abilities